javinwittig/Hackpad/README.md

 # Hackpad

 A 9-key macropad in a 3x3 layout, built around a Seeed Studio XIAO.
-Each switch has a 1N914 diode for proper N-key rollover, and the board is wired as a 3x3 matrix.
+Each switch has a diode and the board is wired as a 3x3 matrix.

 ## PCB: